James-Randal/angular-bootstrap-dashboard-example/README.md

 # angular-bootstrap-dashboard-example

-This is a simple angular / bootstrap admin dashboard starter template inspired by the bootstrap example.
+This is a simple angular / bootstrap admin dashboard starter template inspired by this [bootstrap example](https://getbootstrap.com/docs/4.4/examples/dashboard/).

 The bootstrap example has been 'angularized' by leveraging the following packages